tkohli/100-days-of-code/README.md

 I need to finish the website project by tuesday so I will work on that for a couple of days.
 I have to code there as well so 100DaysofCode should still be going.
 Will keep you all posted.
 See you tommorow.
 ## Day 12 - 06/02/2021 Saturday
 Tommorow I am having Azure AZ900 exam so today I am perepariing for that.
 Will finish OOPS this week and start questions from tuesday.
 Till than will finish website project
+## Day 13 - 07/02/2021 Sunday
+Alright no discussion over AZ900 exam.
+Today I have completed OOPS part in Python I am ready for programming questions now will start them from Tuesday as a new week.